Rules for Accessing Superannuation Early in Australia

 The preservation rule and why it exists

-Australian super is “preserved” until a condition of release is met.
-Preservation isn’t a tax rule or a fund rule — it’s a federal regulatory rule that applies to almost all super contributions.
-The standard release condition is reaching preservation age and retiring (or reaching age 65 regardless of work status), which is covered in our broader retirement systems article and our superannuation eligibility article.
+Your super is “preserved” until you meet a condition of release.
+This isn’t a tax rule or something your fund made up – it’s a federal regulation that covers nearly every dollar of super you hold.
+The normal way out is reaching your preservation age and retiring, or simply turning 65 whether you’re still working or not.
+We cover that in our broader retirement systems article and our superannuation eligibility article.

-Outside the standard release conditions, early access pathways exist for genuine hardship and compassionate situations.
-The ATO’s authoritative guide is at withdrawing and using your super, and ASIC’s MoneySmart covers the consumer-facing perspective on the getting your super page.
+Beyond those standard conditions, there are early-access doors for real hardship and compassionate situations.
+The ATO’s authoritative guide sits at withdrawing and using your super, and ASIC’s MoneySmart gives the consumer-side view on the getting your super page.

 Severe financial hardship release